brson/the-end-of-unsafety/script.md

 ## FUT

-But that's just what _we're_ doing to enable Rust developers.
+But that's just what _we're_ doing to enable Rust _developers_.
 What's really going to happen over the next few years is that a lot of world-class software is going to be written in Rust.
 And that software is going to be reliable, reusable, and maintainable in ways that